lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 ```

 What worked for me was restarting with PARA as the default framework, and merging just the valuable aspects for me from Johnny Decimal.
-I followed [Forte's suggestion](https://fortelabs.com/blog/para-setup-guide/) of throwing everything in an *Archive YYYY-MM-DD* to retrieve from only when needed.
+I followed [Forte's suggestion](https://fortelabs.com/blog/para-setup-guide/) of throwing everything in an *Archive YYYY-MM-DD*  folder to retrieve from only when needed.

 What I took from Johnny Decimal is defining indexes just for a few folders which I want to "pin" to the the top.
 The Indexes are up to 100 instead of 10.
 I will probably never need that many, but knowing that I could removes the mental burden of artificial boundaries.
-If necessary, the additional indexing `xyz.ab`can be used, but only when it makes sense.
+If necessary, the additional indexing `xyz.ab` can be used, but only when it makes sense.

 ```
 - 1 Projects